lrvick/hyve/README.md

 #### Data Queueing  ####

-When this is enabled all incomding data will be placed into a FIFO queue by so your application can dequeue items as appropriate.
+When this is enabled all incoming data will be placed into a FIFO queue by so your application can dequeue items as appropriate.

 Queued items will be stored in 'hyve.queue' as an array: